SofthouseVxo/Education/Lectures/React/1-React-Intro.md

   * The coffee is hot.
   * The clock is 14:15 am.
 * Difference between a value and a variable
-  * The number 42 does not have a state since you can’t change it.
+  * The number 42 does not have a state since you can't change it.
   * So the number is a value

 <br/>